Deterministic conditionals

 As TLC fixes the evaluation order, TLC may miss a bug in an arm that is never activated in this order!

-Note that the last arm of the ITE-series ends with Assert(FALSE)
+Note that the last arm of the ITE-series ends with Assert(FALSE), as the

-result is undefined, when no predicate evaluates to TRUE
+result is undefined, when no predicate evaluates to TRUE.
+As the type

 of this expression cannot be precisely defined, Apalache does not support CASE